 BLM has the authority to do better, and should

-Millions of Americans enjoy the small portion of BLM lands currently set aside for conservation, called National Conservation Lands.
+Millions of people across the U.S. enjoy the small portion of BLM lands currently set aside for conservation, called National Conservation Lands.
 People seek these lands for solitude, adventure, hunting, fishing, rafting and biking.
 The areas are also habitat for elk, mule deer, bears, sage grouse and many other threatened or endangered western wildlife species.